prometheus/docs/content/docs/tutorials/getting_started.md

 One can scrape multiple useful metrics to understand what is happening in the application and create multiple charts on them.
 Group the charts into a dashboard and use it to get an overview of the application.

-# Show me how it is done.
+# Show me how it is done

 Let’s get our hands dirty and setup Prometheus.
 Prometheus is written using [Go](https://golang.org/) and all you need is the binary compiled for your operating system.
 Download the binary corresponding to your operating system from [here](https://prometheus.io/download/) and add the binary to your path.